 In my own lineage I have found at least 20 different ancestors who pop up in common in more than one line, mosly between 10 to 14 generations back.
 Another ancestor who pops up in two separate descents to me from 11 generations back removes another half million from the count of possible unique ancestors I could have had, and so on, and so on.
 Hmmm, only another 18 or so occurrences that I'd have to remove.
 I'm not willing to spend the time (I detest math) required to calculate how much that would reduce the total number of ancestors at generations 40 or 50, but I can easliy see how the total number could drop from a couple of quadrillion ancestors to about 70 trillion!
 Still, what's a quaddrillion or two plus or minus a few trillion.

 The second flaw is that such total number of ancestors does not mesh with actual population statistics.
 The total population of the world did not exceed 1 billion people until the early 1800s.
-The period 1840-1850 is only 4 generations back in my family tree, a date range for which I have only direct 30 ancestors.
-In reality, the total number of a person's unique ancestors at 15 to 20 generations is much, much smaller due to the increasing frequency of common ancestors, as you move farther back in time.
+For a person born in 1950, thirty generations back would fall soemwhere near 1000 to 1200 A.D., a generatuion when the exponential number of ancestors is 2 billion, one billion of whom would be from that 30th generation alone.
+However, the population of the world in 1000 A.D. was only approximately 265 million people and only about 360 million in 1200 !
+In reality, the total number of a person's unique ancestors at 15 to 30 generations is much, much smaller than the exponential possibilitydue to the increasing frequency of common ancestors, as you move farther back in time.
 An analysis by Torben Andersen (of the Kellog School of Management at Northwestern University) of the recorded ancestry of John of Gaunt (1340-1425), for example, reflected 32,766 possible ancestors at 14 generations (15 generations counting John).
 However, only 13,923 of John's ancestors names were known to that generation, and of those 13,923, only 1,901 were unique (royal ancestries tend to include many more intermarriages than commoners, due to the desire to marry another royal, of which there are relatively few bloodlines from which to choose).
 Through statistical sampling, Torgen and other researchers/mathematicians estimate that most of us likely have only about 100,000 unique ancestors through 100 generations, and only about 25,000 at 30 generations.
+Another scientific study, conducted by Susumu Ohno, a Japanese-American geneticist and evolutionary biologist, and seminal researcher in the field of molecular evolution, is more generous in his estimation of the likely number of ancestors, placing the number at approximately 5 million ancestors at generation 30.
+Obviously, the number could vary dramatically between two differnt people, depending upon the number of ancetsral intermarriages within a 30 generation period of time.
 Conversely, the number of possible descendants from an individual at 30-35 generations back is an astronimical number, and high enough to ensure a common ancestor with virtually any other living individual.
 To illustrate this in a fairly dramatic fashion, view this chart of shared ancestral relationships between a couple of my own Marcotte ancestors (18 & 19 generations before me) whose descendants also include the current regents not just one or two, but of ALL the still-existing Western European monarchies.
 The genealogies of monarchs are always well documented, so they lend themselves well to such an example.

 For an equally illustrative example, see my research with the group referred to as the Companions of William the Conqueror.